 IP Data Path

-The function of the IP Data Path is to allow IP communication between the AO STB and both the AO iDTV back-end systems and the IP network components involved in delivering service (e.g. CDN).
+The function of the IP Data Path is to allow IP communication between the AO STB and both the AO iDTV back-end systems and the Wyre IP network components involved in delivering service (e.g. Wyre CDN).
 This thus includes the VOD over IP delivery of assets.

-It needs to be implemented over the cable network, using a certified modem as per internet product requirements.
+It needs to be implemented over the Wyre cable network, using a certified modem as per internet product requirements.

 A standalone from the Internet DOCSIS Service Flow will be provided for this connectivity.

-Traffic management rules and policies, as well as bandwidth restrictions will apply on the IP Data return path over the cable network and its use is strictly limited to providing TV related interactivity services in the framework of the WHS VOD over IP offering.
+Traffic management rules and policies, as well as bandwidth restrictions will apply on the IP Data return path over the Wyre cable network and its use is strictly limited to providing TV related interactivity services in the framework of the Wyre WHS VOD over IP offering.

 AO VoD Link

-The AO VoD Link will be used for connecting the provided services and components with the AO VoD Backend.
-This will be a separate NNI link between and the AO as described in the Specification and Certification BB and VoD IP Interconnect document.
+The AO VoD Link will be used for connecting the Wyre provided services and components with the AO VoD Backend.
+This will be a separate NNI link between Wyre and the AO as described in the Specification and Certification BB and VoD IP Interconnect document.

-will deliver the required traffic of AO STB customers towards AO via the AO VoD Link interconnect, as detailed in Architecture ROBB.
+Wyre will deliver the required traffic of AO STB customers towards AO via the AO VoD Link interconnect, as detailed in Architecture ROBB.

 As described in the ROBB Architecture document, both AO – NCP and AO – IT accompanied by the Data-link and Mgmt-link and corresponding systems are always required.

-Traffic management rules and policies, as well as bandwidth restrictions will apply on the AO VoD link and its use is strictly limited to providing TV related interactivity services in the framework of the WHS VoD over IP offering.
+Traffic management rules and policies, as well as bandwidth restrictions will apply on the AO VoD link and its use is strictly limited to providing TV related interactivity services in the framework of the Wyre WHS VoD over IP offering.